skift-org/skift/readme.md

 - **Modular**: skiftOS is designed to be modular and extensible.
 It is built around a microkernel architecture, which allows for the addition of new features without having to modify the core components of the operating system.

-- **Open**: skiftOS is an open-source project and is licensed under the MIT license.
-This means that anyone can use, modify, and redistribute the code without any restrictions.

-- **Inclusive**: skiftOS is built by a diverse group of people from all around the world.
-It is designed to be inclusive and welcoming to everyone, regardless of their background or experience level.
-The project encourages contributions from all members of the community.

 ## Features

 skiftOS has several notable features:

-- **Modern C++ Core Library**: skiftOS is built using karm, a modern C++ core library that provides essential functionality like memory management, file I/O, and networking. karm takes inspiration from Rust and C++ to create a powerful and efficient library.
+- **Modern C++ Core Library**: skiftOS is built using karm, a modern C++ core library that provides essential functionality like memory management, file I/O, and networking. karm takes inspiration from [The Rust Standard Library](https://doc.rust-lang.org/std/) to create a powerful and safe library.

 - **Modern Reactive UI**: skiftOS uses karm-ui, a modern reactive UI library that is based on unidirectional data flow.
 It takes inspiration from popular UI frameworks like React and Flutter, and enables developers to create powerful and responsive user interfaces.